Location services system (PaaS)

 Reliability ensures your system provides the level of service required by the business, as well as your customers and stakeholders.
 For more information, see the reliability pillar overview.

-• ArcGIS Platform leverages multiple availability zones, regions, and service providers to ensure redundancy, resiliency, and service continuity.
+- ArcGIS Location Platform leverages multiple availability zones, regions, and service providers to ensure redundancy, resiliency, and service continuity.

-• Service Level Agreement (SLA) provided by ArcGIS Platform.
+- Service Level Agreement (SLA) provided by ArcGIS Location Platform.

-• When publishing your own location services (for example basemaps) to ArcGIS Platform, additional consideration should be given to recoverability.
-In these scenarios backup processes and procedures external to ArcGIS Platform are recommended.
+- When publishing your own location services (for example basemaps) to ArcGIS Location Platform, additional consideration should be given to recoverability.
+In these scenarios backup processes and procedures external to ArcGIS Location Platform are recommended.

 Security